fernandostc/IaC-Security-Automation/README.md

 - maxExtreme | maxVeryHigh | maxHigh | maxMedium | maxLow (Choose one or more of the options and set a number of how many violations are accepted)

 PS.: ALWAYS use secrets to expose your credentials!

+## AWS CodeBuild - buildspec file Example for Template Scanner using CloudFormation Templates (buildspec.yml)

+Using the template scanner from Will Robison (https://github.com/OzNetNerd/Cloud-Conformity-Pipeline-Scanner) - Python

+Variable Configuration Needed:

+- CC_API_KEY = <YOUR API KEY FROM CLOUD ONE - CONFORMITY>
+- CC_REGION = <REGION SELECTED TO CREATE YOUR CONFORMITY TENANT>
+- CC_RISK_LEVEL = <RISK LEVEL NOT BE ACCEPT>
+- CFN_TEMPLATE_FILE_LOCATION = <YOUR CLOUDFORMATION TEMPLATE PATH>
+- STACK_NAME = <THE CLOUDFORMATION STACK NAME>